 Step 1: Determine Your Carbon Emissions

-It is vital that you calculate the amount of carbon emissions that you or your business are creating.
+You must calculate the carbon emissions you or your business are creating.
 This way, you will know exactly how many carbon credits you need to buy.
-There are several different ways to calculate carbon emissions, but Greenhouse Gas Protocol (GHG Protocol) is the industry standard.
-It is used by over 90% of the Fortune 500 companies that calculate their carbon emissions.
+There are several ways to calculate carbon emissions, but the Greenhouse Gas Protocol (GHG Protocol) is the industry standard.
+Over 90% of Fortune 500 companies use it to calculate their carbon emissions.

 Instead of offering an online calculator with limited options, GHG Protocol offers many different worksheets.
-These worksheets include calculations for companies in various industries, as well as municipalities.
+These include calculations for companies in various industries and municipalities.
 I used the Emissions Factors From Cross-Sector Tools worksheet on the Calculation Tools page.

 All of the worksheets are formatted as Excel sheets.
 This makes it easy to do calculations using Excel’s built-in functions.
-This will save you a great deal of time and result in more accurate results.
+This will save you a lot of time and result in more accurate results.

-Once you have calculated the amount of greenhouse gas emissions that you need to offset, you are ready to buy carbon credits.
+Once you have calculated the greenhouse gas emissions you need to offset, you are ready to buy carbon credits.

 See Related: What Are Green Buildings?
 What to Know About Sustainable Building